Games and exercises for the development of motor skills in children with ASD: Practical tips

 3. Regular Breaks: Include short breaks in classes so that children can relax and focus again.

-Sensory games, such as playing with sand or water, can be a great way to develop tactile sensations and motor skills.
+Suitable Games and Exercises 1.
+Sensory Games Sensory games, such as playing with sand or water, can be a great way to develop tactile sensations and motor skills.

-Use paired exercises, such as feeding the ball to each other, to develop coordination and social skills.
+2. Pair Exercises Use paired exercises, such as feeding the ball to each other, to develop coordination and social skills.

-Create simple obstacle courses to help children learn how to balance and coordinate movements.
+3. Obstacles Create simple obstacle courses to help children learn how to balance and coordinate movements.

-Games that mimic animals or popular characters can be a fun way to develop creativity and motor skills.
+4. Simulation Games Games that mimic animals or popular characters can be a fun way to develop creativity and motor skills.

-1. Encouragement and Positive Feedback: Encourage every child's effort, even small ones, and provide positive feedback.
+Engagement and Motivation 1.
+Encouragement and Positive Feedback: Encourage every child's effort, even small ones, and provide positive feedback.

 2. Using the Child's Interests: Include elements that the child likes, such as favorite characters or colors, to increase interest in exercises.